 (Which is perfect for those of us who are now responsible for feeding the masses!)

 - An extra-large Ziploc Big Bag.
-This makes the process of brining a turkey SUPER easy, but you can also use a large stockpot or large bucket or even a cooler.
-These methods work great if it’s cold around Thanksgiving, but if you live in an area where it’s usually warmer, a Ziploc Big Bag makes the job easier.
+This makes the process of brining a turkey SUPER easy, but you can also use a large pot or large gallon bucket or even a cooler.
+These methods work great if it’s cold around Thanksgiving, but if you live in an area where it’s usually warmer, a Ziploc Big Bag makes the job easier since it will need to rest in the fridge.

-- Kosher Salt.
+- Kosher salt.
 You need a lot of salt to brine a turkey, and kosher salt is best.
-Don’t worry, you can use the extra salt to make No-Bake Sweet & Salty Energy Bites or Man Bread!
+The larger granules give you the correct salt-to-water ratio compared to table salt, which has smaller crystals and will give you an oversalted turkey.

-- Ground Clove.
-Alton Brown called for allspice berries, but I’ve NEVER bought those in my life!
+- Ground clove.
+Some turkey with brine recipes call for allspice berries, but I’ve NEVER bought those in my life!
 I know that you can swap ground clove for ground allspice in most baking recipes, so we’re doing that here too.

 - Ginger.
 Fresh ginger is best, but you can use ground ginger too!
 You don’t need much, and it’s much more practical than buying candied ginger for such a small amount.

 - Water.
-You’ll need more water if you’re using kitchen scraps, but you’ll need anywhere from ½ gallon to 2 gallons of water in order to fully submerge the turkey in the brine.
+You’ll need anywhere from ½ gallon to 2 gallons of water to fully submerge the turkey in the brine.

 You’ll also need a medium pot (like this one) to prepare the brine.

-If you’re looking for better meat and you can’t find it locally, Butcher Box delivers grass-fed beef, organic poultry, and heritage-breed pork directly to your front door each month.
-(And not only does it taste better, but the National Institute of Health says that consuming grass-fed and pasture-raised meat is better for human and environmental health.)
+If you’re looking for the best turkeys for Thanksgiving turkey recipes, AND better quality meat in general and you can’t find it locally, Butcher Box delivers grass-fed beef, organic poultry, and heritage-breed pork directly to your front door each month.

 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the current offer!